 Call monitoring tools make it possible for managers to take to stay on top of their agents, despite working in separate locations.
 Managers can train agents virtually, drop in on live calls, or even provide silent coaching to the agents through a chat-based conversation to help ensure your agents are providing a consistent level of service.

 With call logs, managers can take a peek into the wealth of data contact center solutions providers such as when, how long and how many calls agents are making.
 These tools also allow managers to see when agents are logged in, if they are idle and how long they have remained so their current call status and if they flag themselves as unavailable to take another call.
 As mentioned before, some tools can even provide ratings or grades for calls and agents and provide graphs or outlines of activity.

 - Remote Access and Screen Sharing

-For even more in depth monitoring, some contact center solutions allow for remote access and screen sharing of an agent’s computer right to a manager’s desktop.
-What better way to see what your agents are up to, then well to actually see their screen and what they’re up to?
-Remote access and screen sharing acts as the virtual counter-part to taking a stroll through the office and keeping a watchful eye over agent’s activity.
+For even more in-depth monitoring, some contact center solutions allow for remote access and screen sharing of an agent’s computer right to a manager’s desktop.
+What better way to see what your agents are up to, then well to see their screen and what they’re up to?
+Remote access and screen sharing acts as the virtual counter-part to taking a stroll through the office and keeping a watchful eye over the agent’s activity.

 - Workforce Management Tools